imrn99/fi_stats/README.md

 ## Usage

-The program can be run like any cargo projects:
+The program can be run like any other cargo projects:

 ```
 cargo run --release